RWLPedal/music-pcbs/WoodOwlAcoustic/README.md

 ## Layout

 This pedal uses a standard [four-knob layout](https://github.com/RWLPedal/music-pcbs/blob/main/instructions/DRILLING.md), although note that the volume knob is at the top right of the pedal, and the bypass indicator LED is positioned at the bottom of the board, closer to the footswitch, rather than between the four potentiometers.

+Cybercow has included a [template](images/AmplifyFun_template.psd) if you want to print the pedal with AmplifyFun.

 ### Screenshots